Emergency Medicine Educational Programs

-The Department of Emergency Medicine has 26 faculty members, a fully-accredited residency program, and an active research program.
+The Department of Emergency Medicine has a robust faculty presence, a fully-accredited residency program, and an active research program.
 Our faculty has diverse research interests including critical care, sepsis, ultrasound, EMS, wilderness medicine and sports medicine.
 Regardless of interest, there is sure to be faculty support for any subspecialty of Emergency Medicine.

 Our facility holds a unique position as the only academic medical center in the state.
-We are also the only Level 1 Trauma Center in a large radius., guaranteeing an impressive variety of pathology and acuity for our residents.
-In conjunction with staff that is passionate about education, our training offers valuable investment in career readiness and development.
+We are also the only Level 1 Trauma Center within in our state, guaranteeing an impressive variety of pathology and acuity for our residents.
+In conjunction with staff who is passionate about education, our training offers valuable investment in career readiness and development.

-University Hospital, the state's only level I trauma center, is a key component of the Central Mississippi Emergency Medical Services District.
+University Hospital, the state's only Level 1 Trauma Center, is a key component of the Central Mississippi Emergency Medical Services District.
 UMMC serves as the resource hospital and medical hub of EMS activity.
-Emergency Medicine residents are exposed to EMS activities daily.
-They learn first-hand how a tightly controlled EMS system operates and how to communicate with ambulance personnel by radio and in the ED.
-A statewide training program for emergency medical technicians, EMT-intermediates and EMT-paramedics, is based in the School of Health Related Professions on the Medical Center campus.
-This program further enhances interaction between EMS personnel and emergency medicine residents by allowing residents to participate in ambulance runs with EMS personnel.
+Emergency Medicine residents are exposed to EMS activities daily, learning first-hand how a tightly controlled EMS system operates and how to communicate with ambulance personnel by radio and in the ED.
+A statewide training program for emergency medical technicians, EMT-intermediates, and EMT-paramedics, is based in the School of Health Related Professions on the Medical Center campus.
+This program further enhances interaction between EMS personnel and Emergency Medicine residents by allowing residents to participate in ambulance runs with EMS personnel.